liam-newberry/liam-newberry/README.md

 **📌 About Me**

 I'm Liam Newberry, a software developer with hands-on experience in Python, Java, and C++.
 I’ve worked on a range of projects, from game development to building practical applications.
-Along with creating software, I’ve gained industry experience as a paid software intern and honed my teaching skills as a paid teaching assistant for AP Computer Science (APCS).
+Along with creating software, I’ve gained industry experience as a paid software intern and honed my teaching skills as a paid teaching assistant for AP Computer Science A (APCSA).

 I’m currently studying computer science (BS) at the Universtity of Colorado at Boulder, but reside in San Jose, CA.